GCheung55/Neuro/README.md

 ### setAccessor
 ---
 A method to decorate custom setters/getters that will allow the use of `isAccessing` to prevent recursive calls to the same custom setter/getter.
+The decorated custom setters/getters is an object of name/function pairs that is stored in `_accessors` by name.

 #### Syntax:
 ```javascript